cair/GraphTsetlinMachine/README.md

 ### Logical Reasoning and Learning With Nested Clauses

-The above message passing enable logical reasoning with nested (deep) clauses.
-Reasoning with one round of message passing happens as follows:
+The above message passing enable logical learning and reasoning with nested (deep) clauses.
+Let us use the Sequence Classification Demo to study this procedure step-by-step:

 <p align="center">
   <img width="90%" src="https://github.com/cair/GraphTsetlinMachine/blob/master/figures/SequenceClassificationInference.png">
 </p>

-The task is to recognize graphs with the property **A** in three neighboring nodes.
+Above, a single clause _C_ is capable of recognizing three consecutive **A**. $$a+b$$.

 The number of message rounds decides the depth of the reasoning.
 Three layers of reasoning, for instance, consist of local reasoning, followed by two rounds of message passing, illustrated below: